 This post outlines the 12 most profitable herbs and spices you can grow for sale in Kenya.
 It analyses each plants’ features, uses and nutritional uses.
 The medicinal, culinary or health-related benefits are also outlined.
 Apart from growing them for sale in local spice markets, Use them to spice your home diets.

 There is a growing demand for herbs and spices in domestic and export markets.
 In the local market, they fetch higher profits for the farmers than conventional vegetables, grains and pulses.
 This makes it attractive to you if you run a small farm in peri-urban, urban or rural areas.

-Most profitable medicinal herbs and spices to grow in Kenya
+Best medicinal herbs and spices in Kenya

 To grow them efficiently and profitably, invest in proper farm structures like greenhouses, cold rooms and chemical stores.
-Look for food safety certification and install hand washing units and foot baths on your farm for safety against diseases like COVID-19
+Look for food safety certification and install hand washing units and foot baths on your farm for safety against diseases like COVID-19.

 Also known as “Dew of the sea of the Old Man.”
 Rosemary is an evergreen herb from the Mediterranean region.
 It has a pine-like aroma with a sweet, bitter fresh flavour.
 Its leaves are silvery with a needle-like structure.
 Its flowers are pink, purple, white or blue.